nomocas/yamvish/README.md

 __More__
 - highly and easily extensible
-- close to standard. should work on IE9 with polyfills (classList, addEventListener, Promise). (maybe on IE8 - to test ;))
+- close to standard. should work on IE9 with polyfills (normally just classList, Promise). (maybe on IE8 with https://code.google.com/p/base2/ or more polyfills (setAttribute, addEventListener, ...) - to test ;))
 - UMD distribution, Common JS sources
-- clean code, easy to understand and to maintain or contribute ;).
+- clean and standard ES5 code, easy to understand and to maintain or contribute ;).

 __Plugins__
 Even if it's easily usable with other third party routers or ressources/model managers, it plays really nicely with those two extensions that you could find in the plugins folder from sources :